awslabs/aws-crt-builder/README.md

 This can be run with ```builder.pyz my-action``` or ```builder.pyz myaction``` or ```builder.pyz MyAction```

 See api.py for the available API to actions.
+See https://github.com/awslabs/aws-crt-python/tree/master/.builder/actions for examples.

 #### Action chaining
 The ```run(self, env)``` method of any action can return an Action or list of Actions to run before considering this action complete.